iceekey/angular-candy-crush/README.md

 # Candy Crush Saga Clone Angular.js
 A small Candy Crush Saga clone that uses road signs instead of candies and written on Angular.js.

 ### Warning!
-This is my university project (low quality code).
+This is my university project (low quality code) 😅.
 It hasn't changed since then.
 You could play the demo and use this code in your purposes on your own risk.

-What about this game:
+About the Game:

-* Angular.js
+* Angular.js is used (hate this framework, actually, so... not my best code so far)
 * Webpack bundling
-* No unnecessary libraries (like lodash.js)
+* No unnecessary libraries (like lodash.js, simple and compact)
 * High configurability (check configuration file)
-* Easy to install
+* Easy to install (You Don't Say?)
-* Cyrillic characters support
+* Cyrillic characters support (because I'm Russian), and I guess, grammar is incorrect in this game, but who cares? 😜

 ### [Demo](http://surgeon-frog-83146.bitballoon.com/)

 ## Installation guide

-Download repository from git:
+Clone repository from git:

 ```bash
 git clone https://github.com/iceekey/angular-three-in-a-row.git